wisehuang/line_api_callback/README.md

 - `main.rs`: The main entry point of the application.
 It sets up the `warp` routes and runs the web server.
 - `mod.rs`: Contains utility functions that are used in `main.rs`.
-- `config.toml`: Contains configuration settings for the Line Messaging API.
+- `config.toml`: Contains configuration settings for the LINE Messaging API.

 ## Dependencies